 (2) Shadow reading is a technique first suggested by Marion Geddes and Gill Sturtridge.
 It’s something students can also practise at home using perhaps a graded reader and accompanying tape.
 They should first read a small section of text silently and at their own speed and make sure they understand it.
 They then listen to the tape following the text, once or more often if they wish.
 They then use it for repetition practice, one sentence at a time, and finally for shadow reading.

-reading aloud, for the views of other teachers, and for a slightly different way of using shadow reading.
+(3) Click here for another article on reading aloud, for the views of other teachers, and for a slightly different way of using shadow reading.

-(4) The type of phonological features that they will need to master if they are to become proficient in reading aloud (features such as weak forms, elision, catenation etc)were discussed briefly in the article Why don't they understand?)
+(4) The type of phonological features that they will need to master if they are to become proficient in reading aloud (features such as weak forms, elision, catenation etc) were discussed briefly in the article Why don't they understand?)

 No comments: